 A study of various fields that comprise real estate, as well as the relationship of economics, business, finance, law and government to real estate.

 GBU 354 - Real Estate Law

+Credits, 3 sem. hrs.
+Prerequisite(s): Junior standing.
 A study of the principles of real estate law.